junxit/us-congress-bills-114/metadata.md

 - 2015-01-21 — Referred to the Committee on the Judiciary, and in addition to the Committees on Rules, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-01-21 — Referred to the Committee on the Judiciary, and in addition to the Committees on Rules, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-01-21 — Referred to the Committee on the Judiciary, and in addition to the Committees on Rules, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-02-05 — Referred to the Subcommittee on Regulatory Reform, Commercial And Antitrust Law.
+- 2015-04-14 — Subcommittee on Regulatory Reform, Commercial And Antitrust Law Discharged.
+- 2015-04-15 — Committee Consideration and Mark-up Session Held.
+- 2015-04-15 — Ordered to be Reported (Amended) by the Yeas and Nays: 15 - 10.
+- 2015-07-21 — Committee on Rules discharged.
+- 2015-07-21 — Committee on Rules discharged.
+- 2015-07-21 — Committee on the Budget discharged.
+- 2015-07-21 — Committee on the Budget discharged.
+- 2015-07-21 — Placed on the Union Calendar, Calendar No. 161.
+- 2015-07-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-214, Part I.
+- 2015-07-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-214, Part I.